Yang Zhichao

-Yang Zhichao (楊志超 (杨志超, Yáng Zhìchāo); born 1963) is a Chinese multi-disciplinary performance artist.
-He graduated from the Art Department of Northwest Normal University in 1987 and moved to Beijing in 1998.
+Yang Zhichao (simplified Chinese: 杨志超; traditional Chinese: 楊志超; pinyin: Yáng Zhìchāo; born 1963) is a Chinese multi-disciplinary performance artist.

 Biography

-Yang was born in 1963 in Gansu Province, China.
+Yang was born in 1963 in Yumen, Gansu Province, China.
 He graduated from the Art Department of Northwest Normal University in 1987.
-After relocating to Beijing in 1998 he became increasingly engaged with themes of globalization and its impact on the human body.
+He relocated to Beijing in 1998 where his work began to address themes of globalization and its impact on the human body.

-Yang's work focuses on how the human body is perceived and utilized in varying environments.
-He contrasts its role as a labor tool in rural Gansu with its function as an industrialized hard-drive in urban Beijing.
-Through his performance art, Yang uses his own body to highlight social issues, arguing that in the modern era, bodies are no longer individual possessions but belong to society and the state.
-His performances frequently include acts like surgical procedures without anesthesia.
-Later works by Yang continue to delve into these same thematic explorations.
+Yang’s work focuses on how the human body is perceived and used in different environments, contrasting its role as a labor tool in rural Gansu with its function within the industrialized context of urban Beijing.
+Through his performance art, Yang uses his own body to address social issues, illustrating his view that in the modern era the body is often treated as subject to societal and state control rather than as solely personal property.
+Some of his performances have involved provocative acts, including staged surgical procedures performed without anesthesia.
+His later works continue to explore these thematic concerns, further examining the human condition through physical performance.

-Yang's work is exhibited in China and around the world, including the "Fuck Off (art exhibition)" show at Eastlink Gallery in Shanghai (2000), the Guangdong Museum of Art in Guangzhou (2003), the Dadao Live Art Festival in Beijing (2004), and a China Live tour of eight major institutions in the UK organized by Beijing-based curator Shu Yang (2005).
+Yang's work is exhibited in China and around the world, including the exhibit titled Fuck Off at Eastlink Gallery in Shanghai (2000), the Guangdong Museum of Art in Guangzhou (2003), the Dadao Live Art Festival in Beijing (2004), and a China Live tour of eight major institutions in the UK organized by Beijing-based curator Shu Yang (2005).